bethesque/facebook-google-calendar-sync/README.md

 ## Usage

-  * Go to https://code.google.com/apis/console and to register a new project with Google (for more info see https://developers.google.com/google-apps/calendar/firstapp#register)
+  1. Go to https://code.google.com/apis/console and to register a new project with Google, with what ever name you like.
-  * * Select "Google calendar" in the services.
+  2. Select "Google calendar" in the services.
-  * * Go to the API Access tab, and click "Create an OAuth 2.0 client ID".
+  3. Go to the API Access tab, and click "Create an OAuth 2.0 client ID".
 You only need to fill in the project name, with what ever name you choose.
 Select "Installed application" of type "Other" on the second screen.
-  * Use the newly generated client ID and client secret to run the following line (it will open a browser for you to confirm that the code can access your Google Calendar.
-See the Ruby tab on https://developers.google.com/google-apps/calendar/instantiate for more information)
+  4. Use the newly generated client ID and client secret to run the following line (it will open a browser for you to confirm that the code can access your Google Calendar.

-    $ google-api oauth-2-login --scope=https://www.googleapis.com/auth/calendar --client-id=CLIENT_ID --client-secret=CLIENT_SECRET
+    $ bundle exec google-api oauth-2-login --scope=https://www.googleapis.com/auth/calendar --client-id=CLIENT_ID --client-secret=CLIENT_SECRET

-  * You will now have a .google-api.yaml file in your home directory.
+You will now have a .google-api.yaml file in your home directory.

+For more information on the above process see https://developers.google.com/google-apps/calendar/firstapp#register and the Ruby tab on https://developers.google.com/google-apps/calendar/instantiate

 Your Google API file should be found at ~/.google-api.yaml.
 If you want to move it to another location, you can specify the location using the command line option "-c"